tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ For the rest of the battle, all your attacks deal 5 extra damage (champion: 10 extra damage) when targeting mooks.

 **Quirk:** Callous.

 ---

+#### Sigil of the Magpie

+1/Day

+When an ally misses every target with a daily attack that targets more than one enemy, after this battle and until your next full heal-up, you can repeat the attack against a single target as if your ally was the one attacking.

+**Quirk:** Likes shiny things.

+---